 Planning a low-waste event?
 You can reserve free recycling and organics recycling containers, signs, and bags to help reduce waste.
 Make sure the bins are conveniently located next to trash containers, near food and eating areas, entrances and exit points, and other high pedestrian traffic areas.

-Request containers at least one week in advance to be sure we can guarantee your reservation!
+Request containers at least two weeks in advance to be sure we can fulfill your request!

 Ramsey County Public Health, Environmental Health Office